These land covenants generically apply to all sections in Parklands Residential Estate. The content of some clauses vary from stage to stage.

-Any residences constructed on the property must not be occupied until all exterior claddings to the buildings comprised in the residence are completed and are fully decorated; a driveway has been laid in accordance with the building standards herein, all paths, gates, clotheslines and letterboxes are installed; the grounds around the residence are levelled and prepared for the development of lawn and gardens; and the boundary fences have been erected around the property to the minimum standard set out herein.
+Any residences constructed on the property must not be occupied until all exterior claddings to the buildings are installed and completed; a driveway has been laid; the grounds around the residence are levelled and prepared for the development of lawn and gardens; and the boundary fences have been erected around the property to the minimum standard set out herein.

 The Owner must not alter the boundaries of the property whether by amalgamation, boundary adjustment or in any manner howsoever without first obtaining the consent in writing of the Council.

 The Owner must not use any part of the land for which a separate Certificate of Title has issued ("lot") for the construction of more than one residence.

 (a) Erect any building other than a single storey new residential home on lots...

 (b) Erect any building other than a two storey new residential home on lots... (c) Erect any building other than a single storey or two storey new residential home on lots... (d) Erect any flats or other dwelling units which may be subject to a cross lease or registration under the Unit Titles Act 2010.